msherif4/kodo/doxygen/groups.md

 @brief The symbol id describes how an encoded symbol has been produced.

-The symbol id uniquely describes the coding coefficients which are used by the encoder to create and encoded symbol as linear combinations of a set of original source symbols.
+The symbol id uniquely describes the coding coefficients which are used by the encoder to create an encoded symbol as linear combinations of a set of original source symbols.
 By transmitting the symbol id to the decoder it can re-create the coding coefficients used to generate the encoded symbol and by solving a linear system re-produce the original source symbols.